SSC Napoli: Resurgence

 In the 2013 close-season, Mazzarri left Napoli and Rafael Benítez became the club's manager.
 They finished the 2013–14 season by winning the 2014 Coppa Italia finals, their fifth title in the tournament, with a 3–1 win against Fiorentina, as well as qualifying for the Champions League, but missed out on the group stage as they lost to Athletic Bilbao in the play-off round.
 Their subsequent run in the Europa League ended when they lost 2–1 on aggregate to Dnipro in the semi-finals.
 They finished the 2014–15 season in fifth, with Benítez then leaving for Real Madrid and being replaced by Maurizio Sarri.

 In Sarri's first season in charge in the 2015–16 season, Napoli finished in second place with 82 points, and were knocked out of the Europa League in the round of 32 against Villarreal.
-In the following season, Napoli finished in third place on 86 points and were knocked out of the Champions League in the round of 16 against Real Madrid.
-This year saw the breakout season for Dries Mertens who scored 34 goals in all competitions after he was moved from the left-wing to centre-forward following Milik's torn Anterior cruciate ligament.
+In the following season, Napoli finished in third place on 86 points and but lost in Champions League round of 16 against Real Madrid.
+This year saw the breakout season for Dries Mertens who scored 34 goals in all competitions after he was moved from the left-wing to centre-forward following Arkadiusz Milik's torn Anterior cruciate ligament.

-In the 2017–18 season, Napoli challenged for the titles for the entire season, and finished with a club record of 91 points.
-However, the titles ultimately went to Juventus in the penultimate round of matches.
+In the 2017–18 season, Napoli challenged for the title for the entire season, and finished with a club record of 91 points.
+However, the title ultimately went to Juventus in the penultimate round of matches.
 On 23 December 2017, Marek Hamšík overtook Diego Maradona as Napoli's all-time leading scorer after scoring his 115th goal.
 At the end of the season, Sarri left for Chelsea, succeeded by Carlo Ancelotti in May 2018.
 He managed the club to another second-place finish, but was sacked on 10 December 2019, following a poor run of results in the 2019–20 season which left them seventh in the table.
 Gennaro Gattuso was named head coach the next day.
 On 14 June 2020, Dries Mertens became Napoli's all-time top scorer after scoring his 122nd goal in a Coppa Italia semi-finals match against Inter.
 Napoli went on to win the 2019–20 Coppa Italia in a penalty shoot-out against Juventus in the finals.

-In December 2020, Napoli renamed San Paolo after club icon Diego Maradona, following his passing.
+In December 2020, Napoli renamed Stadio San Paolo after club icon Diego Maradona, following his passing.
 Napoli finished fifth in Serie A that season after a draw on the finals day, missing a Champions League berth by one point.

 In the 2021–22 season, Luciano Spalletti replaced Gennaro Gattuso as head coach and led the team to the third place in Serie A, securing a Champions League spot for the azzurri after a two-years absence.